-Prerequisite: SPE301W or consent of instructor; MAT260.
+SPE431W Diagnosis and Evaluation of Students with Disabilities 3 hours Prerequisite: SPE301 or consent of instructor; MAT260.

 Students in the class will become familiar with the basic concepts and procedures relating to assessment in the field of special education.
 Various testing approaches, such as achievement, diagnostic, curriculum based, norm referenced, and intellectual will be covered.
-The student will have experience with the various testing measures that can be
+The student will have experience with the various testing measures that can be used to follow a student through the Response to Intervention process.
+The student will learn to review records, interview, observe, and administer assessments as appropriate for the role of special educators.
+Cross-listed as PSY290.

-SPE441 Characteristics and Classroom Adaptations for Learners with Moderate to Severe Disabilities
+SPE441 Characteristics and Classroom Adaptations for Learners with Moderate to Severe Disabilities 3 hours

-Prerequisite: Grade of "C" or better in SPE301W.
+Prerequisite: Grade of "C" or better in SPE301.